 OPEN ACCESS SCENE STUDY

-This brand new course from the Howard Fine Acting Studio is designed for students who wish to jump straight into exploring the techniques championed by The Studio.
-Unlike our regular Scene Study classes, this scene study course does not require students to be graduates of our Foundation, Full Time or Part Time programs.
+This brand new class from the Howard Fine Acting Studio is designed for students who wish to jump straight into exploring the techniques championed by The Studio.
+Unlike our regular Scene Study classes, this scene study class does not require students to be graduates of our Foundation, Full Time or Part Time programs.

 Students are paired with a scene partner and then allocated a play from The Studio’s extensive library of modern classics and esteemed works.
 In addition to their work in class, students are expected to rehearse their scenes outside of class each week.